pgRouting/pgrouting/doc/makeConnected/pgr_makeConnected.rst

    :start-after: -- q1
    :end-before: -- q2

-:Example: Query done on :doc:`sampledata` network gives.
-The query gives list of edges that are needed in the graph to make it connected.
+:Example: Query done on :doc:`sampledata` network gives the list of edges that are needed in the graph to make it connected.

 .. literalinclude:: doc-pgr_makeConnected.queries
    :start-after: -- q2